MusicMel0n/st7735-baremetal-stm32/README.md

 The display driver ('st7735.c') expects a font header called 'font16.h'

+### Font Compatibility

+The script works best with **monospaced fonts.** Proportional fonts may appear overly spaced as variable glpyh widths are not currently handled

 ## Font Generator Script (font/convertFont.py)

 A python script is provided to convert a '.bdf' bitmap font into a C header compatible with this project